-The liminal phase between the gloom of winters and the bloom of summers here is a sight to behold — characterised by thawing lakes, vernal freshness, cranked-down radiators, and bike shops resuming service.
+Owing to its reputation as an alpine ski town with abundant frosty terrain, the serenity and appeal of Andorran summers often fly under the radar.
+The liminal phase between the gloom of winters and the bloom of summers here is a sight to behold—characterised by thawing lakes, vernal freshness, cranked-down radiators, and bike shops resuming service.

 Watch as the silhouette of snow-capped peaks contrasts increasingly with the horizon.
 Explore alleyways, stumble upon charming cafes tucked away, and get plenty of saddle time with a healthy dose of crisp mountain air.
+That’s what Andorra is like in Summer.

 Best Time to Visit Andorra in Summer

-Mid-April, right when spring is about to begin, is when it starts to get a bit too warm to ride skis and boards in Andorra, especially in the low-elevation areas.
+Mid-April, right when spring is about to begin, is when it gets a bit too warm to ride skis and boards in Andorra, especially in the low-elevation areas.
+During May, the temperature around 1000 meters averages 10°C, which is perfect if you intend to spend most of your time amidst the mountains.

 June and July are the warmest and driest months of the year, making them the perfect time to visit.
-This is when the days are longer and the snow has fully melted so you can enjoy hiking and cycling in full swing.
+This is when the days are longer and the snow has fully melted, so you can enjoy hiking and cycling in full swing.
 August tends to be crowded.

 By the end of September, temperatures revert to single digits at higher elevations, but the October heat in the lower parts of Andorra is inevitable.